 Sleep is vital for growth, maintaining a healthy weight, fighting sickness, and reducing injury risk.
 Good sleep habits can be introduced from 3-6 months old.

-Please find information and recommendation below on the importance of sleep for babies and young children, as well as how to form and maintain good bedtime habits.
+Please find information and recommendation below on the importance of sleep for babies and young children aswell as co-sleeping and Sudden Infant Death Syndrome.

 www.basisonline.org.uk - Infant sleep information source; presents research evidence about biologically normal sleep for human babies